open-component-model/ocm/docs/ocm/modelmapping/oci/README.md

 </div>

-Without a given tag, the provided external access specification (of type `ociArtefact`) uses a digest based reference
+Without a given tag, the provided external access specification (of type `ociArtefact`) uses a digest based reference.

 Additional blob transformations can be added by registering appropriate blob handlers.